lamenezes/status-map/README.rst

     >> status_map.validate_transition(from_status='todo', to_status='done')
     Traceback (most recent call last):
     ...
-    status_map.exceptions.TransitionNotFound: transition from todo to done not found
+    status_map.exceptions.TransitionNotFoundError: transition from todo to done not found

 Passing an inexistent status raises an exception: